Transition metal carbonate and bicarbonate complexes: Reactions

-Most fundamental reactivity of bicarbonate/carbonato complexes is their interconversion.
-This acid-base reaction has been examined mainly for unimolecular complexes.
-Such reactions are molecular versions of the familiar reaction of acids with carbonate minerals.
+Bicarbonate and carbonato complexes often can be interconverted.
+Such reactions are molecular versions of the familiar reaction of acids with mineral carbonates.

-Protonation of carbonato complexes gives the corresponding bicarbonate.
-The structure of bicarbonate complex indicates that protonation occurs at the coordinated oxygen.
-This process is the microscopic reverse or the first step in the carbonation of metal hydroxides.
-Protonation of bicarbonate ligands results in loss of carbon dioxide and formation of the metal hydroxide.
+Protonation of carbonato complexes gives the corresponding bicarbonate complexes.
+Protonation occurs at the coordinated oxygen.
+This process is the microscopic reverse of the first step in the carbonation of metal hydroxides.
+Protonation of bicarbonate ligands results in the loss of carbon dioxide and formation of the metal hydroxide.
 Particularly well studied are the reactions of [Co(NH3)4(CO3)]+ and its ethylenediamine analogue carbonatobis(ethylenediamine)cobalt(III).

 Homoleptic complexes

 Few homoleptic carbonato complexes have been characterized.
-One is [Zr(CO_{3})_{4}]^{4-}, featuring 8-ccordinate Zr(IV).
-Tris(carbonato)cobalt(III) ([Co(CO)_{3}]^{3-}) is another example.
+One is [Zr(CO3)4](4−), featuring 8-coordinate Zr(IV).
+Tris(carbonato)cobalt(III) ([Co(CO3)3](3−)) is another example.

 Use and natural occurrence

-Metal carbonato and bicarbonate complexes are of no direct commercial importance.
-Several minerals are metal carbonates, and a few feature molecular carbonate complexes, e.g. hellyerite ([Ni_{2}(CO_{3})_{2}(H_{2}O)_{8}]^{.}H_{2}O.
+While metal carbonato and bicarbonate complexes are of no direct commercial importance, their behavior is fundamental to mineralogy and biochemistry.
+Several minerals are metal carbonates, and a few feature molecular carbonate complexes, such as hellyerite ([Ni2(CO3)2(H2O)8]*H2O).

-In the biological sphere, zinc bicarbonate complexes are central intermediates in the action of the carbonic anhydrase:
+In the biological sphere, zinc bicarbonate complexes are intermediates in the action of carbonic anhydrase.
+This reaction is often portrayed with zinc imidazole complexes: